open-telemetry/opentelemetry-go/CONTRIBUTING.md

 We have explored using a v2 of the API to change interfaces and found that there was no way to introduce a v2 and have it seamlessly work with the v1 of the API.
-Problems happened libraries that upgraded to v2 when an application did not would not produce any telemetry.
+Problems happened with libraries that upgraded to v2 when an application did not, and would not produce any telemetry.

 More detail of the approaches considered and their limitations can be found in the [Use a V2 API to evolve interfaces](https://github.com/open-telemetry/opentelemetry-go/issues/3920)